Yankees vs. Red Sox Player Props Betting Odds

-Gleyber Torres is among the players with prop bets on the table when the New York Yankees and the Boston Red Sox meet at Yankee Stadium on Friday (at 7:05 PM ET).
+Player prop bet odds for Gleyber Torres and others are available when the New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.

 Yankees vs. Red Sox Game Info